 Counseling Services

-ULifeline is an online resource for college mental health.
-Learn more about mental health issues that impact college students, wellness, how to help yourself and your friends.
-To screen yourself for problems that may be affecting your thoughts, feelings and behavior click on the Self-Evaluator.
+The JED Foundation is an online resource for college mental health.
+Learn more about mental health issues that impact college students.

 Man Therapy is an online tool designed to help men with their mental health.
 Take the “head inspection” assessment, live chat, crisis services and tools for handling stress and difficult life events.